Aniket7079/Jira-with-Python/README.md

 Problem Statement :
-Task :- Explain the Steps how to develop Chatbot using LLM?
+Task :- Explain the roadmap of data science?
 *Please avoid the other external and wrong information.